mewakinHub/Redis-Term-Research/README.md

 3. Launch MAMP to start MySQL server
 4. Type in url "http://localhost/phpMyAdmin/?lang=en" to access phpMyAdmin interface
 5. Go to import tab
-6. Import these in order: database.sql -> maxbuffer.sql -> images1.sql -> images2.sql
+6. Import these in order: database.sql -> maxbuffer.sql -> images1.sql -> images2.sql.
+The files are in SQL folder in this project directory.

 # To start app:
 1. Launch MAMP to start MySQL server.